api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    remainder of the auction length, that is `AUCTION_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.

-As soon as the bidding phase is over, Auctioneer attempts to determine and award the winner as soon as possible.
+As soon as the bidding phase is over, Auctioneer attempts to resolve the auction as soon as possible.
 The following happens under the hood:

 1. Compute the bid topic for the current auction.
 2. Fetch the current block on the OEV Network.
-Under rare circumstances when the OEV Network block can't be fetched - abort awarding this auction.
 3. Fetch the bids placed during the bidding phase up to the given block.
 4. Filter out all eligible bids.
 5. Select the bidder with highest bid amount.
 6. Prepare and submit the award for the auction winner on OEV network.

+Under rare circumstances when Auctioneer is unable to fetch the block on the OEV Network the auction is aborted and no winner is chosen.
+Similarly, if the auction award transaction fails, there is no retry.
+Retrying in case of an award failure would be unsafe, because the award signature was already exposed publicly.

 ::: info

 There is a theoretical possibility that before we fetch the OEV Network block a new bid is placed, after the bidding phase is over.
-In that case Auctioneer will also consider this bid.
+In that case, Auctioneer will also consider this bid.
 Searchers should not rely on this behaviour.

 :::